 The charter specifies that as part of this proposal, the CCWG is also expected to consider the scope (see for further details below) of fund allocation, due diligence requirements that preserve ICANN’s tax status as well as how to deal with directly related matters such as potential or actual conflicts of interest.
 This means that the CCWG will not decide, nor provide recommendations on which specific organizations or projects are to be funded or not.

+About the CCWG

 Since the adoption of its Charter, the CWG has met regularly through telephone conferences and at ICANN public meetings.
 It has provided regular updates to the chartering organisations, and the broader community.